GravityKit/GravityView/readme.txt

     * `list-single.php` and `list-body.php`: changed `#gv_list_{entry_id}` to `#gv_list_{entry slug}`.
 If using custom entry slugs, the ID attribute will change.
 Otherwise, no change.
     * `list-body.php`: Removed `id` attribute from entry title `<h3>`
 * Added: Option to make Phone numbers click-to-call
+* Modified: When deleting/trashing entries with GravityView, posts created by GravityView will also be deleted or trashed.
+* Added: `gravityview/delete-entry/delete-connected-post` Filter to modify behavior when entry is deleted.
+Return false to prevent posts from being deleted or trashed when connected entries are deleted or trashed.
+* Modified: Added second parameter `$entry` to `gravityview/delete-entry/trashed` and `gravityview/delete-entry/deleted` actions
 * Fixed: Allow multiple Post Category fields in Edit Entry
 * Added: `gravityview/edit_entry/post_content/append_categories` filter to modify whether post categories should be added to or replaced?
 * Fixed: Updating Post Image fields in Edit Entry when the field is not set to "Featured Image" in Gravity Forms